« | Home | »

 A lot of information was presented this evening, and I’m not sure I’ve done it justice here.
 It’s one thing to read about the recommendations, and quite another to see the detailed diagrams and other artwork.
 I really wish they’d update the website with more information and visuals!

-11 Responses to “Jasper Avenue New Vision – November 2009 Update”
+12 thoughts on “Jasper Avenue New Vision – November 2009 Update

 There are some really interesting changes happening in downtown Edmonton, and I think it is going to be an even more interesting place to live in 5-10 years.